tensorone logo

 TensorOne Evals

-• Validating structure, type, and tone of model outputs
+• Structural, schema, and tone validation of outputs

 Evaluation Modes

-Each test is defined as a realistic scenario, not a static prompt.
-We include:
+Each test is defined as a structured scenario with:

 {